Jana Stewart: Career prior to Senate

 Stewart is a member of the Labor Unity faction and is associated with the Transport Workers' Union.

 At the 2019 federal election she was preselected for the House of Representatives seat of Kooyong.
 She placed third, with 17 percent of the vote on a negative swing of four points, behind incumbent federal treasurer Josh Frydenberg and Greens candidate Julian Burnside.

 In late 2021, Stewart won ALP preselection for the seat of Pascoe Vale at the 2022 Victorian state election.
 She withdrew following her nomination to the Senate in March 2022.

 Senate career

 In March 2022, Stewart was nominated to fill a casual vacancy in the Senate caused by the death of Victorian senator Kimberley Kitching.
 She also won ALP preselection for the Senate ticket at the 2022 federal election.

 She was officially appointed to the Senate at a joint sitting of the Victorian Parliament on 6 April 2022.
 However, the Senate did not sit between her appointment and the imminent election.

-Jana took her seat after the 2022 federal election.
-Stewart is the youngest Aboriginal woman to serve in the federal parliament.
+Stewart took her seat after the 2022 federal election.
+She is the youngest Aboriginal woman to serve in the federal parliament.

+On 28 February 2024, Stewart was elected chair of the federal parliament Joint Standing Committee on Aboriginal and Torres Strait Islander Affairs, a position previously held by Pat Dodson.

 Personal life

-Jana is partnered with Marcus Stewart, Co-Chair of the First Peoples' Assembly of Victoria.
+Jana is partnered with Marcus Stewart, former co-chair of the First Peoples' Assembly of Victoria.

 She and her partner have two children, Jude and Ari.